Certificate in German Language and Culture

 About the Certificate

 The certificate program is open to undergraduates in all departments.
-Students are encouraged to consult with the Director of Undergraduate Studies as early as in their first year or sophomore year to plan a program of study, but should not hesitate to contact the Director of Undergraduate Studies about joining the certificate program at a later date.
+Students are encouraged to consult with the Director of Undergraduate Studies as early as in their first year or sophomore year to plan a program of study, but should not hesitate to reach out about joining the certificate program at a later date.